The pink-tinted Cactus plants make the perfect succulent for your house, thanks to its enormous pink flower.

 The clumping Powder Puff Cactus (Mammillaria bocasana) frequently forms substantial mounds.

-The cactus gets its name due to the tiny, spherical plant’s resemblance to a cotton ball and the silky white hairs.
+The Cactus gets its name due to the tiny, spherical plant’s resemblance to a cotton ball and the silky white hairs.

-Its spherical stems may reach heights of 5 inches and a width of 3 inches.
+Moreover, its spherical stems may reach heights of 5 inches and a width of 3 inches.